maddox/dasher/README.md

 button.
 Click your button and look for the MAC address reported.
 Once you have its MAC address you will be able to configure it in Dasher.

+When running in Docker, just use following command out of this project's
+directory:

+  docker-compose exec dasher node node_modules/node-dash-button/bin/findbutton | grep Amazon

 ### Dasher app

 Simply clone and install the dependencies.